 The activities are interactive and adapted to the participant’s abilities and interests and include activities such as growing and cooking your own ingredients, music, yoga, photography, dance, gym, walking, art and craft.

-For more information about the aims, objectives and policies of the program, please refer to The Hub Handbook for Carers.
-We also have an easy-to-read guide for families and participants, Hub Disability Program Participant Handbook
+For more information about the aims, objectives and policies of the program, please refer to The Hub Carers Handbook.
+We also have an easy-to-read guide for families and participants, Disability Program Participant Handbook

 All enquiries can be directed to Carers ACT on 6296 9900 or firstname.lastname@example.org